erramuzpe/blog/source/_posts/2015-07-20-discussion-and-planning-gui-for-nltsa-and-testing-synchrony-measures.markdown

 {% img center /images/CPAC_GUI_3.png 800 800 'image' 'image' %}

+A serious work must be done in flow-controlling inside _cpac_pipeline.py_ to avoid repeating the operations present in the submodules (mainly, timeseries generation.
+Once that are generated, there is no point in extracting them again).
+Also, it is important to have well connected the toolbox to the main CPAC’s workflow and check whether the data has been previously extracted.
+Maybe we can talk at some point soon about this and listen to developers thoughts, comments in the post will be very welcomed.
+Also, we left the door open for interesting modifications that could happen (the 3rd submodule is still pending of being coded and we have in mind to deal with visualization and data presentation).
+The whole integration will be held in the last week of GSoC with the help of all collaborators and students.

 ## ** Synchrony measures in ADHD data **

-#### ** aaa **

-As we are trying not to evaluate our measures at the end, this week we have tried extensively our data in the dataset from ADHD200 (specific information about the dataset and how we  did our first systematic efforts to test workflows integrally with fMRI data and find if the results were coherent with the technique.
+As we are trying not to evaluate all our measures together at the end, this week we have tried extensively our new dataset from ADHD200 (specific information about the dataset and how we  did our first experiment in previous post[link[).

-Maybe we can talk at some point soon about developers thoughts on this.
+We had two measures to test over this data, “phase synchrony index” (which is a self-informative value about the synchrony level of a specific signal) and “phase locking value” (which is the relation between the synchronicity of 2 variables).

+We had two measures to test over this data, “phase synchrony index” or PSI (which is a self-informative value about the synchrony level of a specific signal) and “phase locking value” or PLV (which is the relation between the synchronicity of 2 variables).

+#### ** Results **

+- The PSI is a single variable measure, so it is just an self-informative measure.
+First results showed that the data extracted with the cc400 and cc1000 parcellations had a low synchrony level (some of them looked totally desynchronized).
+Overall, there was not much to say about differences between ADHD patients and controls.

+- The PLV, however, showed that the synchrony between some of the signals was strong (>0.7).
+As these parcellations are randomly created and assigned, consecutive ROIs have not spatial relation and we thought that showing the usual matrixes was not going to be informative.
+So, for this measure, a sum of all PLV values was easily computed to see the “general synchrony” of each of the groups:

+ADHD patients: 27198.40

+Control patients: 23787.67